Colorful illustration of AI vocabulary and language concepts

 Large Language Model (LLM)

-A large language model is an AI system trained on enormous amounts of text to predict the next word in a sequence.
+A large language model is an AI system trained on enormous amounts of text to predict the next token in a sequence.
 That simple objective turns out to produce something that can write, reason, translate, and code.
 ChatGPT, Claude, and Gemini are all LLMs.

 Small Language Model (SLM)